larissasayurifutino/passo_a_passo/README.md

 ## About

-Explaining the reasons why TSE must not follow FOrças Armadas suggestions in 2022 Brazil elections process.
+Explaining the reasons why TSE must not follow Forças Armadas suggestions in 2022 Brazil elections process.

 ## Main aim

 This project aims:

-1. to explain the concepts involved in Ofício 007 from SE
-2. to practice scrollytelling
+1. to practice scrollytelling as part of Datavis Studio 02 and Desenvolvimento de Aplicativos Web classes from Master em Jornalismo de Dados e Data Storytelling (INSPER).

 ## Details